build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 ##### 4.3.3 ECR Image Version Changing Confirmation

-When the CodePipeline is completed, log in the AWS ECR console and query the weaveworksdemos/front-end image version:
+When the CodePipeline is completed, log in the Amazon ECR console and query the weaveworksdemos/front-end image version:

 ![ECRImage](./images/ECRImage.png)